vinaysingh01/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### Does Harness provide Refresh Token Support with Tanzu App Service Deployment ?

-Yes, Harness now takes in a refresh token into the Tanzu connector associated behind the FF - `CDS_CF_TOKEN_AUTH`.
+Yes, Harness now takes in a refresh token into the Tanzu connector associated.
 You can get the refresh token from the cf config.json on the delegate.
 Please read more on this in the following [Documentation](https://developer.harness.io/docs/platform/connectors/cloud-providers/add-tas-connector#refresh-token-support)

 #### Is there an official method in Harness to expose the connector, allowing GitHub requests to be made without storing a machine token within Harness ?